Variational Sequential Optimal Experimental Design using Reinforcement Learning: Problem formulation

+\paragraph{State} The state before the $k$th experiment is described by $S_k=\{S_{k}^{b},S_{k}^{p}\}$, a quantity that summarizes all information deemed relevant to future design decisions.
+We split {$S_k$} into a `belief state' {$S_{k}^{b}$} representing the state of knowledge/uncertainty in $M$, $\Param_m$, $\Nuis_m$, and $Z_m$, and a `physical state' {$S_{k}^{p}$} comprising any other deterministic variables that may be relevant to the design process.
+A realization of the belief state, $s_{k}^{b}$, is simply the joint posterior distribution of $M$, $\Param_m$, $\Nuis_m$, and $Z_m$ given all past experimental designs and realized observations, $\info_k$.
+Numerically, it can be represented by, for example, a density or distribution function approximation, or an ensemble of particles, or by tracking $\info_k$ directly.
+Tracking $\info_k$ is easiest to implement since it does not require additional calculations translating $(\design_i)_{i < k}$ and $(y_i)_{i < k}$ to another representation, but the dimension of $\info_k$ grows with $k$ albiet bounded for finite $N$.

+Maintaining only a belief state, in the form of the posterior, does not suffice to preserve the Markov property of the system if the likelihood depends on the history of past experiments $\info_k$, as in \cref{eq:bayes_rule}.
+This can be fixed by introducing a physical state.
+With regard to the $\info_k$-dependence in $\pdf(y_k|m,\param,\nuis_k,\design_k,\info_k)$, the physical state essentially extracts and tracks relevant features from $\info_k$ that allow the likelihood to be evaluated or the observations $Y_k$ simulated.
+If $\Info_k$ is adopted as the belief state, then information about the physical state is already contained in $\Info_k$, even if only implicitly.
+We adopt $S_k=\Info_k$ in this work and will use them interchangeably.

+\paragraph{Action (design) and policy} Sequential experimental design is adaptive in nature, and looks for a strategy, called a \emph{policy} (or \emph{actor}), describing \emph{how to choose} the design depending on the current state.
+The policy is a collection of functions $\policy = \{\mu_k : \CS \to \CA_k, k=0,\ldots,N-1\}$, where the policy function $\mu_k$ returns the design for the $k$th experiment given the current state, $\design_k=\mu_k(s_k)$.

+\paragraph{State transition dynamics} When an experiment is performed, the state changes according to a transition kernel $T_k(\mathcal{S}_{k+1} \vert s_k, \design_k)$ describing the probability of transitioning from the current state $s_k$, having chosen design $\design_k$ and observed the outcome of resulting experiment, to any set of states at stage $k+1$, $\mathcal{S}_{k+1} \subseteq \mathcal{S}$.
+This kernel is generally intractable to evaluate, but can be simulated by first sampling $Y_k$ given the design $\design_k$, and then applying Bayes' rule \cref{eq:bayes_rule}.
+We denote the latter transition dynamics by $s_{k+1}=\CF_k(s_k,\design_k,y_k)$; the function $\CF_k$ encapsulates the transition from prior to posterior, given values of $\design_k$ and the realized data $y_k$, following \cref{eq:bayes_rule}.
+If adopting $\Info_k$ as the state, then the transition is a simple concatenation $\info_{k+1} = \{\info_k, \design_k, y_k\}$.

-\textbf{Utility (reward).} $g_k(I_k,d_k,y_k) \in \RR$ denotes the immediate reward from the $k$th experiment, and $g_N(I_N) \in \RR$ is the terminal reward that can be only computed after all experiments are completed.
-Examples of information gain (IG)-based rewards will be provided in \cref{sec:utility} and \cref{sec:one_point_utility}.
+\paragraph{Reward (utility)} Here $r_k(s_k,\design_k,y_k) \in \RR$ denotes the reward immediately obtained from the $k$th experiment, and $r_N(s_N) \in \RR$ is the terminal reward that can be computed only after all experiments are completed.
+Examples of information-theoretic rewards will be provided in \cref{sec:utility,sec:one_point_utility}.

-\textbf{Problem statment.} The sOED problem seeks the policy that maximizes the expected utility $U$:
+\paragraph{sOED problem statement} The sOED problem seeks a design policy that maximizes the expected utility $U(\policy)$: